VUnit/vunit/docs/bfm/user_guide.rst

 - UART master
 - UART slave

-In addition to VCs VUnit also has the concept of verification component interfaces (VCI).
+In addition to VCs VUnit also has the concept of :ref:`Verification Component Interfaces <verification_component_interfaces>` (VCI).
 A single VC typically implements several VCIs.
 For example an AXI-lite VC or RAM master VC can support the same generic bus master and synchronization VCI while also supporting their own bus specific VCIs.

 The main benefit of generic VCIs is to reduce redundancy between VCs and allow the user to write generic code that will work regardless of